Because it is personal.

 Philosophy

 Experiencing a cancer diagnosis, caring for someone who has, or supporting patients as a healthcare professional is deeply meaningful—and often incredibly difficult.
+These experiences can bring emotional strain, shifts in identity, and a profound sense of uncertainty.

 Having a mental health provider who understands the complexity of this work—including the role of caregivers, the impact on healthcare professionals, and the presence of grief throughout—can make a meaningful difference.